MyRespect/MyRespect.github.io/page/main.md

 - Dr. Guangjing Wang is a tenure-track assistant professor in the [Department of Computer Science](https://www.usf.edu/engineering/cse/) at the [University of South Florida](http://usf.edu/).
 He earned his Ph.D. in computer science from [Michigan State University](https://msu.edu/) in 2024.
 Prior to that, he obtained his master’s degree in computer science from the [University of Science and Technology of China](https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China) in 2020 and his bachelor’s degree in computer science from [Southwest University](https://en.wikipedia.org/wiki/Southwest_University) in 2017.

 - Dr. Wang's primary research work lies in data-centric AI, with interdisciplinary studies involving AI for security and privacy, mobile sensing, and IoT data management.
 His research work has been published in top-tier conferences such as SIGMOD, ICDE, MobiCom, MobiSys, UbiComp, and INFOCOM.
 Now he pays more attention to the following topics:
-  - LLM Agents: Exploring large language models for various applications.
+  - AI Agents: Exploring AI agent-based models for cybersecurity applications.
   - Security and Privacy: Addressing challenges in safeguarding data and systems.
-  - Sensing and Its Data Management: Leveraging various devices to collect, analyze, and manage multimodal data from the physical world.
+  - Sensing and Its Data Management: Multimodal data collection, analysis and management.

 ### News and Updates
+- [01/13/2025] Guangjing is invited to serve on the program committee at the International Joint Conferences on Artificial Intelligence [(IJCAI 2025)](https://2025.ijcai.org/).
+- [12/18/2024] Guangjing is invited to serve on the program committee at the International Joint Conference on Neural Networks [(IJCNN 2025)](https://2025.ijcnn.org/).
+- [12/16/2024] Guangjing is invited to serve on the program committee at the USENIX Symposium on Vehicle Security and Privacy [(VehicleSec 2025)](https://www.usenix.org/conference/vehiclesec25).
+- [12/11/2024] Guangjing is invited to serve on the program committee at the International Conference on Machine Learning [(ICML 2025)](https://icml.cc/).
 - [09/02/2024] Our paper "**Optical Lens Attacks on Deep Learning Based Monocular Depth Estimation**" has been accepted by the 20th International Conference on Security and Privacy in Communication Networks [(EAI SecureComm 2024)](https://securecomm.eai-conferences.org/2024/).
 - [08/27/2024] Our paper "**Joint Client-and-Sample Selection for Federated Learning via Bi-level Optimization**" has been accepted by IEEE Transactions on Mobile Computing [(IEEE TMC)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7755).
 - [08/23/2024] Guangjing is invited to serve on the program committee at the International Conference on Learning Representations [(ICLR 2025)](https://iclr.cc/Conferences/2025).